xXleowXx/gitlab-charts/doc/installation/deployments/oke.md

 The following are assumed:

-1. Builtin Container Registry
+- A builtin Container Registry will be used.
-1. Builtin Runner
+- A builtin Runner will be used.
-1. Domain name and ability to update DNS records
+- You have a domain name to be used with GitLab and you are able to update DNS records.
-1. OKE Cluster has access to the internet
+- The OKE cluster has access to the internet.
-1. Access to OCI and necessary resources to provision OKE Environment
+- You have access to OCI and any necessary resources to provision the OKE environment.
-1. Setting the GitLab Runner to privileged mode
+- The GitLab Runner will be set to [privileged mode](https://docs.gitlab.com/runner/executors/docker.html#the-privileged-mode).

-## Set up the OKE cluster
+## Set up and configure the OKE cluster

-1. Setup OKE Cluster with the [necessary resources](../index.md#cloud-cluster-preparation).
+1. Set up the OKE cluster.
 1. Follow Oracle's [quickstart guide](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)
    to configure your local shell to access the OKE cluster.
 1. Ensure to [upload your public API key](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#three).